pnealgit/go_mnb/README.md

 2. At the CLI type "./run.sh .
 This will fire up the GO side
 3. Open a Chrome browser (maybe others will work)
 3. Point it at "localhost:8081"
-4. You should see a red whirling rover in a field of white with blue boxes.
+4. You should see a bunch of green static food circles and a bunch of moving colored circles.
-5. Turn on View->Developer->Javascript Console for more info

 Overview:

-1. The red 'rover' has 3 sensors.
+1. Rovers have 3 sensors.
-2. The sensors detect whether or not it senses a wall or the side of a cube.
+2. The sensors detect whether or not it senses a wall or the side of a cube. and the distance to said detection
 3. The data returned from the sensors is sent to the think module
 4. The think module contains the Markov Network Brain (MNB).
 5. The think module returns the best sensor choice to use.
 6. The rover turns in the direction of the best sensor.

-Deep Copy Hassles:

-1. I had to do deep copy on the "BRAIN" because mutation and crossover should not be done on the original too deep object oriented "brain" in the POPULATION array.

-2. So I did the JSON trick
-    - BRAIN = JSON.parse(JSON.stringify(POPULATION[0]));
-    - POPULATION[POP_SIZE-1] = JSON.parse(JSON.stringify(BRAIN))

-3. HOWEVER !!!
-For some reason the JSON trick wouldn't do a true "GATE" object.
-So I had to rewrite the "NEURONS" item as a 2 dimensional array.
-Sigh.

 Gates: